KimvanSt/portfolio/readme.md

 <img src="images/bplp.jpg" width="50%" height="auto" border-radius="8px" display="block" margin-left="auto" margin-right="auto">

+You can find me on [LinkedIn](https://www.linkedin.com/in/kimvanstratum/), feel free to reach out!

 I'm sharing some of the projects I have been working on.

 Most of these were made when attending my training at Bit Academy in the spring of 2022, but I will add and update with personal projects as well.